apache/opennlp/opennlp-dl/README.md

 # OpenNLP DL

-This module provides OpenNLP interface implementations for ONNX models.
+This module provides OpenNLP interface implementations for ONNX models using the `onnxruntime` dependency.

 ## TokenNameFinder